CODES-group/opyrability/docs/process_model.md

 your process model some questions regarding implementation in Python might arise.
-This section seeks to illustrate different cases that you might need to deal with when creating your process model for performing a process operability analysis using PyPO.
+This section seeks to illustrate different cases that you might need to deal with when creating your process model for performing a process operability analysis using opyrability.

-PyPO is *model agnostic*.
-This means that irrespective of how you want to define your process model, as long as you follow a simple syntax in terms of a Python function, **PyPO will work**.
+opyrability is *model agnostic*.
+This means that irrespective of how you want to define your process model, as long as you follow a simple syntax in terms of a Python function, **opyrability will work**.

-The following pseudocode illustrates the overall syntax that must be followed in order to be PyPO-compatible:
+The following pseudocode illustrates the overall syntax that must be followed in order to be opyrability-compatible:

 ```{code-cell}